aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 ## **Set Series to Invert When Value is Negative**
-Aspose.Slides allows you to set inverts through the`IChartDataPoint.InvertIfNegative` and `ChartDataPoint.InvertIfNegative` properties.
+Aspose.Slides allows you to set inverts through the`ChartDataPoint.setInvertIfNegative` method.
 When an invert is set using the properties, the data point inverts its colors when it gets a negative value.

-This Javascript code demonstrates the operation:
+This JavaScript code demonstrates the operation:

 ```javascript
 var pres = new aspose.slides.Presentation();